 Domestic Violence as Abuse and Neglect in DCP&P Cases

-The DCP&P attorneys at our offices are available to discuss your case and help you defend yourself against allegations of child abuse or neglect resulting from domestic violence in your family throughout Somerset County including in Franklin, Hillsborough, Bridgewater, Somerville, and Bernardsville.
-Contact our offices now for immediate assistance at (908)-356-6900.
+The DCP&P attorneys at our offices are available to discuss your case and help you defend yourself against allegations of child abuse or neglect resulting from domestic violence in your family throughout New Jersey, including in Somerset County, Morris County, Bergen County, Monmouth County, and Middlesex County.
+Contact our offices now for immediate assistance at (908)-356-6900 or contact us online day or night.
 The initial consultation is always provided free of charge.

 Here is a review from one of the many satisfied clients of our law firm:

 “Excellent communication and legal skills” – 5.0 stars